HighpixelSpeed/HighpixelSpeed/README.txt

 Commands:
 /hs: This enables and disables the mod.
-Must be done in a lobby
+Must be done in a lobby /hs lag: This enables lag compatability if the server is lagging or you have high ping/bad connection

 Usage:
 First enable the mod in a lobby using /hs